imh/imh.github.io/_posts/2022-11-12-canonical_flow_ode.md

 We can define a new time term $t'$ such that $dt'/dt = \frac{d}{d t} \ln \sigma$ and get what I'd consider a pretty fundamental form of the diffusion ODE.

+# The "canonical" form

 $$\dot{x} = x - \mathbb{E}_{x_0 \sim p(x_0 \vert x; t)} \left[ x_0 \right] =: x - m(x; t)$$

-It must be a standard result, but I haven't seen it before.
+It has to be a standard result, but I haven't seen it before.

 At any given point in time, the paths must be directly towards or away from the (average) place they started.
 You can change time around to rescale things however, but these tangent vectors are independent of parametrization.

-$m(x; t)$ also has some convenient properties.
+# Derivatives and stability

+It turns out that $m(x; t)$ has really straightforward derivatives, letting us look at the ODE's properties fairly easily.

+## Derivatives

 First, let's invert $\nabla \ln p(x_0 \vert x; t)$ with Bayes rule.